Co-ed junior boarding and day school for students in grades pre-kindergarten through nine

 The Report of Family Contribution, provided by SSS, is used as a guide by Indian Mountain School’s Financial Aid Committee to make an appropriate award.
 Though our commitment to aid is solid, our resources lessen as awards are made and accepted.
 Consequently, it is imperative that your financial information is completed and submitted promptly.

 Financial aid requests are reviewed only by the Financial Aid Committee and kept in the strictest of confidence.
 The information submitted is not part of the student’s permanent school file.
 Financial aid decisions will be made independently of admissions decisions.

 Financial aid awards are made annually and returning students must reapply each year.
 Each financial aid recipient is expected to perform academically at a level commensurate with his or her ability and to adhere to the School’s standards of personal conduct.

 In January, financial aid procedural reminders are sent from Indian Mountain School’s Financial Aid office to the families of:

 New students who have indicated a request for financial aid on the application for admissions

-Complete the PFS and submit the document to SSS in Princeton by January 31.
-You can also complete the PFS online at http://sssbynais.org/parents/.
+Complete the PFS and submit the document to SSS by NAIS within 15 days of Admissions Acceptance.
+You can submit online at http://sssbynais.org/parents/.

 In the case of divorced or separated parents, both parents must file the PFS form.
 Because tuition assistance awards are based on a family’s ability to pay, the income and resources of both parents must be considered.